akka/akka/akka-docs/src/main/paradox/additional/schema-evolution.md

 The solution to these problems is to use a serializer that is aware of that event being no longer needed, and can notice this before starting to deserialize the object.

-This aproach allows us to *remove the original class from our classpath*, which makes for less "old" classes lying around in the project.
+This approach allows us to *remove the original class from our classpath*, which makes for less "old" classes lying around in the project.
-This can for example be implemented by using an `SerializerWithStringManifest` (documented in depth in @ref:[Serializer with String Manifest](serialization.md#string-manifest-serializer)).
+This can for example be implemented by using an `SerializerWithStringManifest` (documented in depth in @ref:[Serializer with String Manifest](../serialization.md#string-manifest-serializer)).
 By looking at the string manifest, the serializer can notice that the type is no longer needed, and skip the deserialization all-together:

 ![persistence-drop-event-serializer.png](./images/persistence-drop-event-serializer.png)